Serge044/kottans-frontend/README.md

 [learngitbranching.js.org](https://learngitbranching.js.org/?locale=uk) - as I said earlier (in Git Basics), this is a pretty good resource with cool visualization, although this time, despite some experience, it was more difficult.
 And I also found an error in the word during the translation into Ukrainian (yes, I know that it is definitely not the most important thing, but I wanted to correct it first, and secondly to practice with pool requests), so I sent a request for a change.
 If for the time of the course will be answered, I will add an update to this topic.

+upd.
+In just half a day, my pool request was approved and this small change is now in production.
+It's cool when authors actively support their products.
+Let's move on!

 <details>
   <summary>screenshots</summary>